 Drum Parking Brakes

-A self-contained drum parking brake system has a small parking brake that operates inside the hub of the rear brake rotors (Drum in Hat).
-They have similar characteristics as integral drum parking brakes, instead of hydraulic pressure, the driver uses a brake lever or pedal to apply mechanical pressure.
+A self-contained drum in rotor parking brake system has a small parking brake that operates inside the hub of the rear brake rotors (Drum in Hat).
+They have similar characteristics to integral drum parking brakes; instead of hydraulic pressure, the driver uses a brake lever or pedal to apply mechanical pressure.